-Behaviour management and any incidents of bullying (see anti-bullying policy) are regular items on the agenda for whole staff meetings in order that everyone is informed as to what has been recorded and about any action that has been taken.
+Behaviour management and any incidents of bullying (see anti-bullying policy) are regular items on the agenda for whole school staff meetings in order that everyone is informed as to what has been recorded and about any action that has been taken.

 Adults are expected to maintain high expectations of pupils' behaviour.
-For example, we insist on being silent and not just quiet; we insist that everyone responds when "speaking" and "listening" has been used.
+For example, we insist the children are silent at times and not just quiet.
 These expectations apply to all children.